learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 > types with multiple fruitings across the season.
 Most fruiting for this oyster occurs in the
 > spring and fall, with a fruiting temp range of 40-60° F. Kira is like a cool weather version
 > of PoHu with its prolific nature, and at F&FP, it’s the beloved oyster of spring.

-Don't have any pictures of Kira oyster mushrooms yet.
-First inoculation was in Fall 2017.

 ### Lions Mane